 *Kappa is a mystical water imp

 is a small village located in a valley surrounded by mountains.
-Once the village had about 10,000 inhabitants when its forestry and mine were flourishing and a dam was being build but today its population went down to about 600.
-Houses dotted on the steep surface of the mountain and they are often referred to as “the village in the sky” and the way these villagers cultivating their terraced tea fields is just like some mountain hill tribe.
+Once the village had about 10,000 inhabitants when its forestry and coal mining industries were flourishing and a dam was being built but today its population went down to about 600.
+Houses are dotted on the steep surface of the mountain and they are often referred to as “the village in the sky” and the way these villagers cultivating their terraced tea fields is just like some mountain hill tribe.
 Akiba Dam in the region is well known for its beautiful cherry blossoms.
 Shirakura-kyo, mountain streams that flow into the Tenryu River from Mount Shirakura is known for its beautiful coloured leaves in autumn.
 In June, a kite-flying event called “Buka-tako” is held annually to fly a huge kite in the sky from the hillside of Terao settlement which is located at 450m above the sea level.

 Is a village, located in the north boarder of Hamamatsu that is bordered with Aichi and Nagano Prefectures, is surrounded by Akashi mountains known as “the Southern Alps.”
 It used to be a post town of Shio-no-michi, a historical trail that leads to Nagano.
 On its steep hills, various grains including different kinds of Japanese millets are grown and a native species of potatos “Misakubo-Jagata” is cultivated in the region.
 Jagata festival is held annually in July.
 Toshi-mochi, rice cake mixed with horse chestnuts is also famous there.
 Various traditional events are well-preserved in this region such as Nishiureno-dengaku which has been designated as Important Intangible Cultural Properties.